-The Solar Facility will provide up to 200 MW AC of renewable power capacity and the BESS will provide up to 200 MW of battery storage.
-The Project will account for approximately 402,540 MWh annually of reliable, deliverable on-peak energy.
-The Project will displace 404 gigawatt hours of regional fossil fuel generation per year and prevent emissions of approximately 323,800 metric tons of carbon dioxide equivalent (CO2e) annually (U.S. Environmental Protection Agency [EPA], 2024a).
-This is equivalent to carbon dioxide emissions from 140,575 metric tons of coal burned (EPA, 2024b).
-By way of example, the Project will produce enough energy to provide electricity for approximately 33,200 households based on the average annual electricity consumption (EPA, 2024b).
+The Solar Facility will provide up to 150 MW AC of renewable power capacity and the BESS will provide 150 MW of battery storage.
+By way of example, the Project will produce enough energy to provide energy for approximately 32,067 households based on the average annual energy consumption (U.S. Environmental Protection Agency [EPA], 2024a).
 The Project is being developed, designed, and permitted to meet or exceed applicable state and local requirements, including the prime farmland exclusion rule (discussed below) to the extent practicable.

 Under Minnesota's Clean Energy Law, climate legislation establishes a carbon-free energy standard and a renewable energy standard.
-The carbon-free energy standard requires electrical utilities to achieve 80 percent carbon-free energy by 2030, 90 percent by 2035, and 100 percent by 2040 (Minnesota Statutes section 216b.1691, subd.
+The carbon-free energy standard requires electrical utilities to achieve 80 percent carbon-free energy by 2030, 90 percent by 2035, and 100 percent by 2040 (Minnesota Statute Section 216b.1691, subd.
 2g).
-Carbon-free energy sources are defined as energy sources that do not release carbon dioxide, such as solar.
-The renewable energy standard requires that 55 percent of the energy sold to Minnesota customers by electrical utilities come from renewable energy sources, such as solar, by 2035 (Minnesota Statutes section 216b.1691, subd.
+Carbon-free energy sources are defined as energy sources that do not release carbon dioxide (CO2), such as solar.
+The renewable energy standard requires that 55 percent of the energy sold to Minnesota customers by electrical utilities come from renewable energy sources, such as solar, by 2035 (Minnesota Statue Section 216b.1691, subd.
 2a).

-The Project will help meet Minnesota's 100 percent carbon-free energy standard by 2040 (Minnesota Statutes section 216b.1691, subd.
+The Project will help meet Minnesota's 100 percent carbon-free energy standard by 2040 (Minnesota Statute Section 216b.1691, subd.
 2g) and will contribute to meeting the Minnesota Renewable Energy Objectives and other clean energy requirements in Minnesota, neighboring states, and the country at large.
-It will serve consumers' growing demand for renewable energy under various utility-sponsored programs and for utilities, independent power purchasers, and corporations seeking to use renewable energy for business growth.
+The Project will displace 303 gigawatt hours of regional fossil fuel generation per year and prevent emissions of approximately 258,490 metric tons of carbon dioxide equivalent (CO2e) annually (EPA, 2024b).
+This is equivalent to CO2 emissions from approximately 144,390 tons of coal burned (EPA, 2024a).
+It will also serve consumers' growing demand for renewable energy under various utility- sponsored programs and for utilities, independent power purchasers and corporations seeking to use renewable energy for business growth.
 The Project will also benefit the local community through investment in construction spending, operation of the Project, property and business taxes, and landowner lease payments.

-Additionally, the BESS is designed to operate independently and provide up to 200 MW of energy storage capacity.
-The impact to the electrical grid from construction of the BESS will be positive as the BESS can store excess energy from the grid, that may have otherwise been curtailed, and inject up to 200 MW AC back into the grid during times of increased demand or brief power outages.
+Additionally, the BESS is designed to operate independently and provide up to 150 MW of energy storage capacity.
+The impact to the grid from construction of the BESS will be positive as the BESS can store energy from the grid that may have otherwise been curtailed and inject up to 150 MW AC back into the grid during times of increased demand or during times of reduced energy production.
 Depending on final design, the BESS can furnish other grid services such as frequency response and voltage support.